FrederickMih/Concert/README.md

 * <code>cd /home/username/Fred</code>

-* Open the index.html file (in the fred folder) and the website should show up.
+* Open the index.html file (in the Fred folder) the website should show up.

 * GitHub: [@FrederickMih](https://github.com/FrederickMih)

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and features requests are welcome!

 Feel free to check the [issues page](issues/).